 - Notification of credit inquiries

-The law also restricts the amount of time for reporting negative information, helping consumers rebuild their credit histories over time.
+The law also restricts the length of time for reporting negative information, helping consumers rebuild their credit histories over time.

-Main protection: Requires creditors to tell consumers when their information is being used and gives consumers the right to protect their information.
+Main protection: The act requires creditors to tell consumers when their information is being used and gives consumers the right to protect their information.

 6. Fair Debt Collection Practices Act

-The Fair Debt Collection Practices Act (FDCPA) gives consumers who have defaulted on a loan certain rights and protections.
-This is because debt collection agencies have a history of aggressive and unfair tactics to coerce consumers into paying back their debts.
+The Fair Debt Collection Practices Act (FDCPA) gives consumers who’ve defaulted on a loan certain rights and protections.
+Debt collection agencies have a history of aggressive and unfair tactics to coerce consumers into paying back their debts.
+The government stepped in with federal regulations to help monitor this industry.

-- Limiting how and how often consumers can be contacted
+- Limiting how often, when and by what means consumers can be contacted

 - Forbidding debt collectors from discussing a consumer’s debt with anyone other than the consumer or their attorney